-Her blood covers everything around us and I’m amazed at the fact that life still exists within her with such massive haemorrhaging.
-Twice now her heart has stopped, my own almost along with it and yet twice she has fought her way back, refusing to let go and I wouldn’t expect anything less of her, because that is her nature.
-It’s what has us so much closer to home, her indeterminable will, her unshakeable belief and I pray again that this time, it will be enough to get her through.
+Her blood covers everything around us and I'm amazed at the fact that life still exists within her with such massive haemorrhaging.
+Twice now her heart has stopped, my own almost along with it and yet twice she's fought her way back, refusing to let go and I wouldn't expect anything less of her, because that's her nature.
+It's what has us so much closer to home, her indeterminable will, her unshakeable belief and I pray again that this time, it'll be enough to get her through.

 I think of Chakotay and the look on his face, of what I can only describe as pure agony.
 He's a large man, strong and yet this small woman can bring him to his knees so easily and I wonder if she has any idea of the power she has over him.
 He would gladly give his life for her and yet she turns her back on him, constantly pushing him away.
 Many times, I've seen the pain she inflicts on him, willingly or unwillingly and still he takes it all because it's her and he loves her.
 He awaits the crumbs from her table and in that way, accepts her indifference towards him because it is of her and it's better than nothing.